 (d) I cannot say in advance what effect class participation might have on grades in this class.
-I can say that how many adjustments I have made has varied greatly with the class.
+I can say that in the past, how many adjustments I have made has varied greatly with the class.
 I have found that the smaller a class is, the more adjustments I have tended to make.
 And I can say that in past classes, I have made upward adjustments far more often than downward adjustments.
-There have been some classes where I made quite a few downward adjustments, but there have often been classes where I made no downward adjustments at all. (e) Reasons for a positive effect of class participation on the course grade may include habitual preparedness and engagement, volunteering in discussions, excellence in contributions to discussions, strong performance on a quiz or assignment (as applicable), and various conduct that contributes positively to the educational process.
+There have been some classes where I made quite a few downward adjustments, but there have often been classes where I made no downward adjustments at all.

+(e) Reasons for a positive effect of class participation on the course grade may include habitual preparedness and engagement, volunteering in discussions, excellence in contributions to discussions, and various conduct that contributes positively to the educational process.